n132/n132.github.io/_posts/2022-03-07-How-does-shell-work.md

 ```

 The `panic fork` and the `wait` are very important.
-`panic fork` could make sure the child process would terminate if current command would have some error while `wait` could make sure the commands would be executed in correct order!
-And because we use fork, our parent process would continue to run the second command even if the child was terminated.
+`panic fork` could make sure the child process would terminate if the current command would have some error while `wait` could make sure the commands would be executed in the correct order!
+And because we use a fork, our parent process would continue to run the second command even if the child was terminated.

 ## Execute the Commands with `&`

 `backcmd` is similar to the previous one, a list of commands.
 The differences are
 1. `backcmd` should be seen as one command
-2. The second command would be executed only when the first one return normally
+2. The second command would be executed only when the first one returned normally

 The entry of dealer is also in `parseline` and because it's only a symbol connecting different parts of one command, the order is important.
 We should run `backcmd` earlier than `listcmd`.